 You need to match your new, grand log home with its high cathedral ceilings, light-flooded hardwood floors and warm hues of natural wood with design elements and décor that will hold its own and complement the rugged beauty of a cabin.

 Log homes are different in one aspect because of the sheer size.
-The square footage may not be that different but the volume is larger due to cathedral ceilings, large great rooms and the typically open floor plan layout.
-Normal size furniture can be lost or look out of proportion.
+The square footage may not be that different but the volume is larger due to cathedral ceilings, large great rooms, and the typically open floor plan layout.
+Normal size furniture can be lost or look out of proportion, but chunky wood slab coffee tables and even log bedroom suites are an ideal complement.
 Since the open layout means rooms flow into each other, you can use furniture groupings to delineate spaces.

 Many people like to follow certain themes or styles for their cabin decorating ideas.
 It needn’t be a cliché or a wholesale adoption of conventional props.
 Instead you can us an established log home style as a guideline and a way of organizing your ideas and design aesthetics.

 - Lodge Style – a reflection of the early lodges around Yellowstone and Yosemite, these grand log homes feature sweeping wooden staircases with twig railings, huge fireplaces with stone chimneys all the way to the ceilings and majestic chandeliers of deer antlers or moose horns.
 Everything about this log cabin decor is on a grand scale and the log home must be large enough to carry it off.
 This is well-suited to filling the spaces of a large cathedral-ceilinged great room and filling a master bedroom with a bedstead made of heavy hickory or red cedar logs.